HBR On Strategy

 HBR On Strategy curates the best case studies and conversations with the world’s top business and management experts, to help you unlock new ways of doing business.
 New episodes every week.

-· Listen to the original Cold Call episode: Fortnite Was a Blockbuster for Epic Games, What’s the Encore?
-(2020)
+· Listen to the original HBR Cold Call episode: How to Scale a Startup Marketplace for Used Furniture (2022)

 · Find more episodes of Cold Call